Rineloricaria parva

-Rineloricaria parva is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Paraguay River basin in Argentina, Brazil, and Paraguay.
-The species reaches 11 cm (4.3 inches) in standard length and is believed to be a facultative air-breather.
+Rineloricaria parva is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish occurs in the Paraguay, Uruguay, and lower and middle Paraná River basins in Brazil, Argentina, Bolivia, Paraguay, and Uruguay.
+This species reaches a standard length of 11 cm and is believed to be a facultative air-breather.

 Rineloricaria parva appears in the aquarium trade, where it is sometimes referred to as the common whiptail catfish.